Chicago Exterior Wall Inspection Compliance Guide

 Penalties and Risks of Non-Compliance

-Failure to comply with Chicago’s Exterior Wall Program can result in serious enforcement actions.
+Failure to comply with Chicago’s Exterior Wall Program may result in:

 • Civil penalties and fines